horseshoe7/SwiftUI-MVVM-C/README.md

 - You can see that when a view is built, a ViewModel is created, and supplied to its view.
 In the ViewModel, we define "Exits".
 The idea is that a View does not want to know anything else about the app's architecture; it exits to accomplish tasks on that view, and when it's finished, it "exits".
 (Depending on how it exits, with or without a payload.)

+- You can see in the makeView methods that we can specify what the 'defaultExit' will be, in the event the user initiates 'going back', such as back buttons or swipes.
+You may need to pass state or do some cleanup in these scenarios.

 - Because Coordinator types are classes, you can create subclasses that store values throughout your flow.
 So one screen can finish with a value, store it, then move to another screen, etc. then at some point finish.

-- You can see in the makeView methods, that we add the 'coordinatedView' modifier to indicate what the 'defaultExit' will be, in the event the user initiates 'going back', such as back buttons or swipes.
-You may need to pass state or do some cleanup in these scenarios.

 ### Passing Data between screen flows